tejasnikumbh/viewings_service/README.md

   	Another point is host has to own the place of the viewing, else error is raised
   	- Functionality
   		- Can be used to accept or decline a viewing by a host
+  	- Validations
+  		- Checks if all parameters exist and are in proper format
+  		- Checks if viewing exists
+  		- Checks if host exists
+  		- Checks if office at viewing is owned by host
+  		- Checks if update is performed [R is not Allowed in status field]
   	- Example

   	```javascript